tkuhn/tkuhn.github.com/index.md

 ###### Conference and Workshop Papers

+- Tobias Kuhn, Paolo Emilio Barbano, Mate Levente Nagy, and Michael Krauthammer.
+  Broadening the Scope of Nanopublications.
+  In _Proceedings of the 10th Extended Semantic Web Conference (ESWC)_.
+  2013, to appear.
+- Kaarel Kaljurand and Tobias Kuhn.
+  Multilingual semantic wiki based on Attempto Controlled English and Grammatical Framework.
+  In _Proceedings of the 10th Extended Semantic Web Conference (ESWC)_.
+  2013, to appear.
 - Tobias Kuhn and Michael Krauthammer.
   Underspecified Scientific Claims in Nanopublications.
   In _Proceedings of the Workshop on the Web of Linked Entities (WoLE)_.